-The contract could be for a period between 4 or 5 weeks ending on Tuesday 16 July.
-Hours will vary from typical business hours (9am – 5:30pm) initially, through to Championships’ hours of approximately 08:30 – 21:30.
-Weekend working will be required over 29/30 June, 6/7 July and 13/14 July.
+The contract could be for a period between 4 or 5 weeks from 7th June until 14th July 2021.
+Hours will vary from typical business hours (9 am – 5:30 pm) initially, through to Championships’ hours of approximately 08:30 – 21:30.

 Rates of pay

-The daily rate will be £86.50, payable by electronic transfer at the end of the contract.
-In addition during the two weeks of The Championships, a food allowance will be made available with the use of a swipe card.
+The daily rate will be £99.31, payable by electronic transfer at the end of the contract.
+In addition during the two weeks of The Championships, a daily food allowance of £30 will be made available using a swipe card.

 IMPORTANT LOCATION INFORMATION

 It is vital that you can stay in or near Wimbledon for the duration of the placement.
 Please state where you plan to stay in your cover letter.